homksei/oneDAL/dev/bazel/README.md

    bazel --version
    ```

+## Install Bazel on Windows

+For Windows-specific installation and build instructions, see [README_WINDOWS.md](README_WINDOWS.md).

 ### Compiler choice
 Be default our build system configures Bazel to use Intel(R) C++ Compiler
 in case of normal C++ code and Intel(R) oneAPI DPC++ Compiler in case of
 DPC++.
 If Intel(R) C++ Compiler is not available in the `$PATH`, Bazel
-tries to find default compiler for specific OS, e.g., GCC for Linux.
+tries to find default compiler for specific OS:
+- GCC for Linux
+- Clang for macOS
+- MSVC for Windows

 The C++ compiler can be forcibly changed using environment variable `CC`.
 ```sh